pieter-degroote/UltimateKEYS/README.md

 # UltimateKEYS Keyboard Layout (Windows)
-International US-QWERTY layout with AltGr dead keys via AutoHotkey script and KLC version (compiled for Windows).
+International US-QWERTY layout with AltGr dead keys via AutoHotkey script and MSKLC source.

 In UltimateKEYS, all keys remain exactly organized as US-QWERTY.
 Except, when AltGr or AltGr+Shift is pressed in combination with another key, other diacritics and symbols are accessible and some keys become dead keys.